 Do fence posts need concrete?

 Concrete is the safest material for fence posts, especially when there is sand.
-Gravel may be okay in dense, clay-heavy soil, but in looser soil, only concrete can really make the fence post stuck in place.
+Gravel may be okay in dense, clay-heavy soil, but only concrete can make the fence post stuck in place in looser soil.

 You should dig out the fence post hole in the panel section to a minimum depth of 2 feet.
 A general formula is to dig a hole between one-third and half the height of the hole on the ground.
-The deeper you dig, the greater the stability of the fence, but you must also buy longer posts.
+The deeper you dig, the greater the fence’s stability, but you must also buy longer posts.

 Can fence posts be separated by 10 feet?